-Further limitations concern our assessment of teachers’ HR.
+Another limitation concerns the assessment of teachers’ HR.
 While our results demonstrate the usefulness of drawing upon easily available HR data from ubiquitous, low-cost, un-intrusive fitness trackers to estimate teacher stress, there also are shortcomings of this type of assessment.
-First, while fitness trackers typically yield HR data, heart rate variability (HRV) data would be an even more accurate indicator of stress [@wettstein2020ambulatory].
+First, while fitness trackers typically yield HR data, heart rate variability (HRV) has been demonstrated to be an even more accurate indicator of stress [@wettstein2020ambulatory].
 While standard fitness trackers did not provide this measure at the time of our data collection, more recent products do offer this function.
-Thus, future studies might consider assessing HRV instead of HR because HRV provides long-term insights into the health of the autonomic nervous system and the body’s ability to adapt and recover from stress.
+Thus, future studies might consider assessing HRV instead of HR.
 Second, we did not record participants’ resting HR, which is generally considered an important baseline for determining inter- and intrapersonal differences in cardiovascular health and reactivity [@nanchen2018; @heneghan2019].
 A clean baseline HR requires a resting phase without physical movement or emotional stress, ideally fifteen minutes before the beginning of the activity, which is very difficult to achieve in practice [@sammito2015guideline], e.g., when assessing teacher HR before and during teaching.
 Thus, our study explored the possibility of substituting baseline HR measurement via z-standardization within participants.
 As a result, the absolute standardized values of each participant must always be interpreted in the context of the standardization sample, and thus are less interpretable than individual BPM values together with a baseline HR.
 However, for statistical analyses based on the whole sample, the standardization fulfills the aim of controlling for differences in individual HR due to, for example, age-related differences.
 Finally, depending on the brand and model of fitness trackers used, the precision of the HR measurement varies.
-Research on the reliability of our deployed Fitbit® device has proven that this brand is generally accurate in controlled settings and for moderate activity levels [@wallen2016accuracy; @hajj2023; @fuller2020; @jo2016] such as in our study.
-For example, the Fitbit® fitness tracker demonstrated good HR measurement accuracy during resting phases [@jo2016; @muggeridge2021measurement] and for activities such as walking, jogging, and running [@hajj2023].
+Research on the reliability of our deployed Fitbit® device has proven that this brand is generally accurate in controlled settings and for moderate activity levels [@wallen2016accuracy; @hajj2023; @fuller2020; @jo2016], as in our study.
+For example, the Fitbit® fitness tracker has previously shown good HR measurement accuracy during resting phases [@jo2016; @muggeridge2021measurement] and for activities such as walking, jogging, and running [@hajj2023].
 At higher exercise intensities such as cycling, the Fitbit® tracker may underestimate HR [@thomson2019heart; @montoye2017comparative; @jo2016; @jachymek2021] but is still within an acceptable range according to systematic reviews [@chevance2022accuracy].
 Nevertheless, @gagnon2022 stressed that Fitbit® trackers cannot replace ECG when precision is paramount.
 Despite these considerations, the Fitbit® model appears suitable for our study purposes, as physical strain was moderate.